pijiongmares/logseq/pages/Wonders Corp.md

 - # Onboarding
 	- # Onboarding Notes
 		- # Application Environments
 			- ## int/int-ph
-		- Where devs test the codes (INT is base in new-york and INT-PH is in singapore)
+				- Where devs test the codes (INT is base in New York and INT-PH is in Singapore)
 			- ## qa
-		- regression/feature testing (dev also test in this environment)
+				- Regression/feature testing (dev also test in this environment)
 			- ## training
-		- training environment (pre-prod)
+				- Training environment (pre-prod)
 			- ## dev/staging
-		- first phase of deployment (staging area/clone copy of prod)
+				- First phase of deployment (staging area/clone copy of PROD)
-		- content team (the ones updating the records of the restaurant including visiting the clients)
+				- Content team (the ones updating the records of the restaurant including visiting the clients)
-		- content team uses editor in this environment
+				- Content team uses editor in this environment
 			- ## prod
 				- no editor

 				  ___
 		- # database
 		- no editors/configs in dev/prod so changes to the restaurant or users (configs/editors), need to push (general/restaurant/agent).
 Usually done off hours.
 		- ## int-ph